Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 Substance abuse counselors in Rockford enjoy plentiful opportunities to make a difference in the lives of those suffering from substance use disorder.
 For example, Rosecrance, which has more than 60 centers throughout Illinois, Wisconsin, and Iowa, operates a residential and outpatient treatment center in Rockford.
 This 97-bed treatment center offers individual counseling, family counseling, and group therapy.

-Individuals in Rockford also seek treatment through the Salvation Army’s Adult Rehabilitation Center, which is home to a six-month drug rehab program that offers meals, shelter, and comprehensive care that includes work therapy, spiritual counseling, life skills, Christian living, and personal growth classes.
-They also help individuals in the program secure sober housing, obtain a sponsor, and maintain their sobriety for the long-term.
+Individuals in Rockford also seek treatment through the Salvation Army’s Adult Rehabilitation Center, which offers a six-month drug rehabilitation program.
+This program provides meals, shelter, and comprehensive care, including work therapy, spiritual counseling, life skills development, Christian living, and personal growth classes.
+They also help individuals in the program secure sober housing, obtain a sponsor, and maintain their sobriety for the long term.

 Substance Abuse Counselor Jobs in Joliet